 One of the largest reservoir lakes to straddle the Colorado River, the sprawling Lake Havasu is one of the best-loved vacation spots in Western Arizona.
-It’s a lake that’s perhaps best known for its landmark London Bridge – a bridge that once towered over the River Thames in the English capital but made the journey across the pond in the late 1960s.
+It’s a lake that’s perhaps best known for its landmark London Bridge, which once towered over the River Thames in the English capital but made the journey across the pond in the late 1960s.
 English curiosities aside, the Grand Canyon State’s Lake Havasu boasts deep, blue waters and a surrounding landscape that’s as rugged as it roadless.

 Houseboat vacations at Lake Havasu

 While plenty of places to stay dot Lake Havasu’s 450 miles of shoreline, nothing beats getting out onto the water.
-Houseboats are the perfect opportunity to do exactly that – these floating vacation home rentals in Arizona serving up a unique home base for adventures with family and friends.
-And whether you stay for the weekend or enjoy a longer getaway, there’s no shortage of things to enjoy at Lake Havasu.
+Houseboats are the perfect opportunity to do exactly that—these floating vacation home rentals in Arizona serve up a unique home base for adventures with family and friends.
+And whether you stay for the weekend or want to enjoy a longer getaway, there’s no shortage of things to enjoy at Lake Havasu.
 First, let’s look at what you can expect from Lake Havasu houseboat rentals.

 Amenities included with Lake Havasu houseboats

 While amenities vary according to the size of houseboat you choose, even the smallest Lake Havasu boat rentals offer oodles in the way of home comforts.
 As well as providing ample living space for around 10 guests, these economically priced boats boast full kitchens and spacious upper decks with captain’s flying bridges and waterslides that will dunk you right in Lake Havasu.
 Luxury houseboats are also an option, with these larger-than-life rentals counting king suites, wet bars, and hot tubs among their amenities.